preetisawant/cloud-foundry/manage-capacity.md

    * **Instances**: The number of the application instances running on the cell.
    * **Memory-Physical**: MBs of physical memory used by the application instance running in the cell.
    * **Memory-Reserved**: MBs of memory reserved by the application instance running in the cell.
-   * **CPU (% )**: The pertentage of total CPU available in the CFEE used by the application instance running on the  cell.
+   * **CPU (% )**: The percentage of total CPU available in the CFEE used by the application instance running on the  cell.

 ### Filtering cells and app instances
 You can filter the content of the table through the **Cells** filter dropdown located above the table and selecting the cells to be displayed in the table.